 - Make the dough.
 Let the sugar mixture slightly cool and transfer it to a large mixing bowl.
-Add the oil, spices and 1 ½ cup flour mixed with baking powder.
-Mix the ingredients first with a spoon and then using your hands to knead the dough until it's smooth.
+Add the oil, spices, and 1 ½ cup flour mixed with baking powder.
+Mix the ingredients first with a spoon, and then use your hands to knead the dough until it's smooth.
 Try not to knead the dough for too long.
-Wrap it in plastic and put in a refrigerator for 2 hours.
+Wrap it in plastic and put it in a refrigerator for 2 hours.

 - Roll out the cookies and cut